How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

 According to the United States Environmental Protection Agency (EPA), all pesticide applicators and those that supervise them must be licensed at the state level.
-The EPA sets minimum standards of competency, and the New York regulatory agencies take care of the granting, maintaining, and revoking of licenses.
+The EPA has established minimum competency standards, and the New York regulatory agencies handle the granting, maintaining, and revoking of licenses.

 -